BETATry an improved version of this page

 You'll usually work around 40 hours a week.
 You may have to work occasional overtime to meet deadlines.

 You could be based in an office, factory, production plant, workshop, power station or research facility.

 You may need your own transport to get from site to site.

 6. Career path and progression

-You could work in different industries, from power and renewable energy to transport, construction and manufacturing.
+You could move into different industries, from power and renewable energy to transport, construction and manufacturing.

-You can improve your career prospects with incorporated or chartered engineer status.
-Chartered status can help you move into electrical design and project management roles, specialise in a particular field, or work as an engineering consultant.
+Chartered status can help you move into electrical design and project management roles or specialise in a particular field.
+It can also help you get work as an engineering consultant.

 You may be interested in: